-An effective monitoring should be done at defined intervals over a period of time, even if it could mean a reduced number of sites being monitored.
+51. An effective monitoring should be done at defined intervals over a period of time, even if it could mean a reduced number of sites being monitored.
 The reference "zero-state" will be then contrasted with data coming from subsequent monitoring periods, always assuring reproducibility of data over time.
 Thus, the experimental protocol has capital importance.
 Geographical position of surveys and sampling stations must be located with precision (using buoys on the surface and recording their coordinates with a GPS), and it often requires the use of marking underwater (with fixed pickets into the rock) for positioning the square frames or transects in the exact original position.
 Finally, even if it cannot be denied that there are logistical constraints linked to the observation of coralligenous and rhodoliths habitats, their long generation time enables sampling to be done at long intervals of time (> 1 year) to monitor them in the long term (Garrabou et al., 2002).

-Although destructive methods (total scraping of the substrate and of all organisms present over a given area) have long been used and recognized as the most suitable approach to describe the structure of assemblages and an irreplaceable method for exhaustive species lists, they are not desirable for long-term regular monitorings (UNEP/MAP-RAC/SPA, 2008) and especially within MPAs.
+52. Although destructive methods (total scraping of the substrate with all the organisms present over a given area, dredges, grabs or box-corers) have long been used and recognized as the most suitable approach to describe the structure of assemblages and an irreplaceable method for exhaustive species lists, they are not desirable for long-term regular monitorings (UNEP/MAP-RAC/SPA, 2008), and especially within MPAs.
 Moreover, identification of organisms needs great taxonomic expertise and a long time to analyse samples, making it difficult to process the large number of replicates required for ecological studies and monitoring surveys.
-It is more suitable to favour non-destructive methods, like photographic sampling or direct underwater observation in given areas (using square frames or transects) to collect quantitative data.
+It is more suitable to favour non-destructive methods, like photographic sampling, ROV survey, or direct underwater observation in given areas (using square frames or transects) to collect quali-quantitative data.
 These methods do not require sampling of organisms and are therefore absolutely appropriate for long-term monitoring.
-These different methods can be used separately or together according to the aims of the study, the area inventoried and means available (Tab.
+Different methods can be used separately or together according to the aims of the study, the area inventoried and means available (Tab.
 3).
-Non-destructive methods are increasingly used and - mainly for photographic sampling - enjoy significant technological advances.
+Non-destructive methods are increasingly used and - mainly for video and photographic sampling - enjoy significant technological advances.

-In situ samp In situ sampling Advantages Taxonomical precision, objective evaluation, reference samples Limits High cost, slow laborious work, intervention of specialists, limited area inventoried, destructive method Use Studies integrating a strong taxonomical element Video or ph otography Advantages Objective evaluation, can be reproduced, reference samples, can be automated, speedy diving work, big area inventoried, non-destructive method Limits Low taxonomical precision, problem of a posteriori interpretation of pictures Use Studies on the biological cycle or over-time monitoring, large depth-range investigated Underwater visual observation Advantages Low cost, results immediately available, large area inventoried, can be reproduced, non-destructive method Limits Risk of taxonomic subjectivity, slow diving work Use Exploratory studies, monitoring of populations, bionomic studies
+In situ samp ling Advantages Taxonomical precision, objective evaluation, reference samples Limits High cost, slow laborious work, intervention of specialists, limited area inventoried, destructive method, depth-limitations when done by divers Use Studies integrating a strong taxonomical element Video or ph otography Advantages Objective evaluation, can be reproduced, reference samples, can be automated, speedy diving work, big area inventoried, non-destructive method, no depth- limitations Limits Low taxonomical precision, problem of a posteriori interpretation of pictures Use Studies on the biological cycle or over-time monitoring, large depth-range investigated Underwater visual observation Advantages Low cost, results immediately available, large area inventoried, can be reproduced, non-destructive method Limits Risk of taxonomic subjectivity, slow diving work, depth-limitations Use Exploratory studies, monitoring of populations, bionomic studies